-- A 4-year degree from an accredited institution of higher education and 10 years of relatively high level management, administrative, or professional experience. -OR-
+- A 4-year degree from an accredited institution of higher education and 10 years of relatively high-level management or professional experience.

-- A 4-year degree from an accredited institution of higher education, mediation experience, and have four years of management, administrative or professional experience.
+- A 4-year degree from an accredited institution of higher education, completed 20 hours of mediation training, conducted 30 mediations over a minimum of 3 years, and have 4 years of management or professional experience. -OR-

-The Commission has adopted Guidelines for Interpreting MSC Rule 8.B(2)(c) which further clarify the type of threshold experience the Commission is seeking in non-attorney applicants.
-If you have any question about your eligibility to be certified, you may contact the Commission and seek a Provisional Pre-Training Approval of Eligibility to be certified prior to registering for training.
+The Commission has adopted MSC Rule 8(a)(2)(b)(3) which further clarify the type of threshold experience the Commission is seeking in non-attorney applicants.
+If you have any question about your eligibility to be certified, you may contact the Commission and seek an MSC Provisional Pretraining Packet to be certified prior to registering for training.

 Training and Observation Requirements